sethmnielsen/personal-website/content/project/vtol_airsim/index.md

 ---
 title: vtol-AirSim
 summary: |2-
-  Extended Microsoft AirSim, a simulator for multirotors, to include tiltrotor eVTOL aircraft, including dynamics model, control inputs, animated mesh, and PX4 autopilot integration in a photorealistic city environment.
+  Built a completely new vehicle type — eVTOL aircraft — for Microsoft AirSim, a simulator for multirotors, including dynamics model, control inputs, animated mesh, and PX4 autopilot integration in photorealistic city environment powered by Unreal Engine.
 tags:
 - Robotics
 date: "2021-05-01"